12 Top-Rated Weekend Getaways in Maine

 Craving a low-key art-oriented getaway?
 Rockland is a great choice.
 You will feel like a local traveling to this small, friendly seaside community.
 It boasts coastal views, historic architecture, and traditional New England charm.
 Rockland has long been a draw for artists, who are attracted to its scenic beauty and magical light.
 Local artists are featured in the many galleries.
 The Farnsworth Museum has a collection celebrating Maine's role in American art.
 Additionally, the Center for Maine Contemporary Art often hosts interactive exhibits, and the Coastal Children's Museum is super for families.

+Wondering about other things to do in Bangor?
+Fans will want to tour the city's Stephen King-related sites in Bangor.
 If you have a chance, catch a concert at the Darling's Waterfront Pavilion, a unique outdoor concert arena.
-To top off your stay, don't forget to grab a selfie with the 31-foot Paul Bunyan statue, a nod to Bangor's history in the lumber industry or get a ticket for a tour to see all of the Stephen King-related sites in Bangor.
-Conveniently located, the Hampton Inn Bangor offers a complimentary shuttle to take guests to different spots in the city.
+To top off your stay, don't forget to grab a selfie with the 31-foot Paul Bunyan statue, a nod to Bangor's history in the lumber industry, and if you want a more in-depth look at the history, head over to the Maine Forest & Logging Museum at Leonard's Mills in nearby Bradley.

 Boothbay Harbor is one of Maine's favorite destinations.
 You can easily get lost in its beauty and charm and want to stay more than just a weekend.
 Often called the boating capital of New England, this town revolves around water sports and a rich maritime history.
 Adventure seekers will appreciate some of the best sea kayaking in New England.
 From the harbor, more than twenty boat tours leave from the marina every day.